 They are all constantly telling you what they — and the entire world — truly want.

 All you need to do is … listen.

 Eugene Schwartz summed this up for me perfectly:

 “You don’t have to have great ideas if you can hear great ideas.”

 I stole this post from him, and he stole it from many others.

 Listen more.
 Talk less.

 Read less.
 Read better.

-The Art of Finding Ideas is then … to go out and find ideas.
+The Art of Finding Ideas is then … the act of going out and finding ideas.

 Originality?
-That’ll come from using your own voice, and your voice develops from only one thing — writing more.
+That’ll come from using your own voice, and your voice develops from writing more.
 And more.
 And more.